-- The age of majority is 18 years.
-However, a person between the ages of 18 and 19, unless emancipated, cannot claim residency solely on the basis of himself or herself because he or she does not have the minimum 12 months residency, which commences on his or her 18th birthday.
-Therefore, the applicant must claim a portion of the required 12 months on the basis of his or her parents or legal guardian; - The 12 months of continuous residence in Hawai'i shall begin on the date upon which the first overt action (see indicia above) is taken to make Hawai'i one's domicile.
-Resident status will be lost if it is interrupted during the 12 months immediately preceding the first day of instruction; - 3.
-Residency in Hawai'i and residency in another place cannot be held simultaneously;

-- Presence in Hawai'i primarily to attend an institution of 4. higher learning does not create resident status, regardless of the length of stay.
+- 1. The age of majority is 18 years.
+Therefore, the applicant under 18 years old, must claim a portion of the required 12 months on the basis of his or her parents or legal guardian; - The 12 months of continuous residence in Hawai'i shall begin on the date upon which the first overt action (see indicia above) is taken to make Hawai'i one's domicile.
+Resident status will be lost if it is interrupted during the 12 months immediately preceding the first day of instruction; - Residency in Hawai'i and residency in another place cannot be held simultaneously; - 4.
+Presence in Hawai'i primarily to attend an institution of higher learning does not create resident status, regardless of the length of stay.
 A student cannot establish residency by simply being enrolled in school.
 If a student is a nonresident, it is presumed that he or she is living in Hawai'i primarily to attend school and his or her presence is temporary even if the student lives in Hawai'i during vacation and other breaks from study.
-For example, the student may be presumed to live in Hawai'i primarily to attend school if he or she is enrolled in school half-time or more, appears to be receiving significant financial support from family members who reside outside Hawai'i, is absent from the state for more than 30 days per year during school vacation period, or receives student financial assistance based on residency in another state or jurisdiction; - 5.
-The residency of unmarried students who are minors follows that of the parents or legal guardian.
+For example, the student may be presumed to live in Hawai'i primarily to attend school if he or she is enrolled in school half-time or more, appears to be receiving significant financial support from family members who reside outside Hawai'i, is absent from the state for more than 30 days per year during school vacation period, or receives student financial assistance based on residency in another state or jurisdiction; - The residency of unmarried students who are minors follows that of the parents or legal guardian.
 Marriage emancipates a minor; - 6.
 Resident status, once acquired, will be lost by future voluntary action of the resident inconsistent with such status.
 However, Hawai'i residency will not be lost solely because of absence from the state while a member of the U.S. Armed Forces, while engaged in navigation, or while a student at any institution of learning.